systemgregorypc/a1xcoin/contrib/devtools/README.md

 would be changed to: // Copyright (c) 2018 The a1xcoin developers

 optimize-pngs.py
-A script to optimize png files in the paycoin repository (requires pngcrush).
+A script to optimize png files in the a1xcoin repository (requires pngcrush).

 update-translations.py
 Run this script from the root of the repository to update all translations from transifex.
 It will do the following automatically: